InterTriplete2010/IIR_Elliptic_Filter/README.md

 C++ code to calculate the coefficients of the Elliptic filter

-This code calculate the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Elliptic filters.
+This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Elliptic filters.
 The file Elliptic_Filter.cpp can be used to test the code.
 It also filters the data, but no zero-phase delay is applied.
 The name space is: IIR_E_F.
 The code follows the same steps as in Matlab.

 Each filter function will return a 2 rows x N coefficients 2D vector, where Row 1 = Numerator and Row 2 = Denumerator.
 The method "check_stability_iir" can be used to check the stability of the filter.